marcelm/cutadapt/doc/guide.rst

 --------------------

 It is also possible to anchor 3' adapters to the end of the read.
-This is rarely necessary, but if you have, for example, merged overlapping paired-end reads, then this may be useful.
+This is rarely necessary, but if you have merged, for example, overlapping paired-end reads, then it is useful.
 Add the ``$`` character to the end of an adapter sequence specified via ``-a`` in order to anchor the adapter to the end of the read, such as ``-a ADAPTER$``.
-The adapter will only be found if it as a *suffix* of the read, but errors are still allowed as for 5' adapters.
+The adapter will only be found if it is a *suffix* of the read, but errors are still allowed as for 5' adapters.
 You can disable insertions and deletions with ``--no-indels``.

 Anchored 3' adapters work as if you had reversed the sequence and used an